BabylonJS/OldDocumentationSite/content/tutorials/03_Advanced/How_to_use_FacetData.md

 Displaying all the facet normals of an icosphere : http://www.babylonjs-playground.com/#1YTZAC
 Just change the mesh shape, torus knot : http://www.babylonjs-playground.com/#1YTZAC#1
 Smarter : set a box at a distance of 2 from the mesh 10th facet and keep it there, even if the mesh rotates : http://www.babylonjs-playground.com/#1YTZAC#3
 Of course, you add some translation to the mesh and even some rotation to the box : http://www.babylonjs-playground.com/#1YTZAC#4

+Note also that the facet index is the same than the facet id used by the pickingInfo object or the faceId used by the SPS when pickable.
+Here is an example combining pickingInfo, pickable SPS and facetData facet index : http://www.babylonjs-playground.com/#2FPT1A#119
+Just click and the ball is positionned at the clicked facet position, not a the clicked point.

 ##### Mesh partitioning
 The feature `facetData` provides also another tool called the mesh partitioning.